mlilley/mlhome-ha/README.md

 Uses a docker macvlan network to put each service on its own IP within the LAN.

-> Using TrueNAS as host with a static ip, that ip must be defined on the physical interface, not a bridge interface that may or may not be difined.
+> Using TrueNAS as host with a static ip, that ip must be defined on the physical interface, not a bridge interface that may or may not be defined.

 ## Host Conntainer Reachability